akhil1199/SupportArticles-docs/support/azure/virtual-machines/windows/uploaded-vhd-not-support.md

 This problem occurs for one of the following reasons:

 - The VHD does not comply with the 1 MB alignment (offset).
 The supported disk size should be 1 MB * N. For example, the disk should be 102,401 MB.
+- Unallocated or 0-block regions (which are valid in a dynamic disk) may not contain metadata or data, but their presence can complicate conversion to a fixed disk.
 - The VHD is corrupted or not supported.

 ## Resolution